 John E Norvell is a graduate of Hobart College, Geneva NY with High Honors in American History (1966) B.A.
 He is a member of the Druid Society, the Senior Honor Society of Hobart College.
 He earned an M.A. from The Maxwell School at Syracuse University in 1968.

 He is a former Assistant Professor of American Social and Military History at the US Air Force Academy, retired Air Force Lt.
 Colonel, and decorated air combat veteran of the Vietnam War.
-He is a Master Navigator and Weapons System Officer with over 1,000 hours in the F4 Phantom II and 400 as an Instructor Nav on the T-43 jet aircraft at the Air Force Academy and later Mather AFB.
+He is a Master Navigator and Weapons System Officer who flew six years in the F-4 Phantom II and then served as an Instructor Nav on the T-43 jet aircraft at the Air Force Academy and later Mather AFB.
 (Photo as a Captain in 1973.)

-As a member of the 13th Tactical Fighter Squadron stationed at U Dorn RTAFB in 1973, he flew on the last “unofficial” F4 fighter bombing mission of the Vietnam War to launch from that base.
+As a member of the 13th Tactical Fighter Squadron stationed at U Dorn RTAFB in 1973, he flew on the last “unofficial” F-4 bombing mission of the Vietnam War to launch from that base.

 After his retirement from the Air Force, he served as director of alumni relations at Hobart College from 1993-2002.
 He has also written for various newspapers including the Washington Post, and history journals around the county.

 The Society of the Cincinnati in the State of Virginia